Arizona State Route 264: Route description

 The western terminus of State Route 264 is located at its junction with US 160 in Moenkopi, adjacent to Tuba City.
 The highway heads towards the southeast and then south from this junction until it reaches BIA Route 6710.
 At this junction, SR 264 begins to heads towards the southeast.
 It continues on this heading until it curves towards the south southeast of Coal Mine Mesa.
 The highway curves back towards the east and then north as it follows the terrain of the area.
 The highway curves back towards the east just prior to an intersection with BIA Route 6660.
 It continues towards the east to a junction with BIA Route 62 where SR 264 curves towards the southeast.
 The highway curves towards the south just prior to passing through Hotevilla.
 It curves back towards the east when it reaches Old Oraibi.
 The highway curves back towards the south until it reaches the northern terminus of SR 87 in Second Mesa.
 From here, it heads east, passing through Polacca and Keams Canyon.
 SR 264 continues to the southeast until it curves back toward the east at an intersection with BIA Route 6.
 SR 264 continues east to a junction with US 191 in Burnside and the two run concurrently until they reach Ganado.
 US 191 heads south from this junction as SR 264 heads east.
 SR 264 continues east to Window Rock, where the highway reaches its eastern terminus at the New Mexico state line.
 The road continues east as NM 264 toward US 491 at Yah-ta-hey.

 SR 264 is one of two major east–west routes crossing the expansive Navajo Nation, the other being US 160.
 Most significantly the road links together the numerous villages of the Hopi people and bisects the Hopi Reservation.
 In fact, navigating the Hopi Reservation would be impossible without the existence of this roadway.
-It connects all 12 Hopi and Tewa villages and provides access to all Hopi governmental buildings.
+It connects all 12 Hopi villages and provides access to all Hopi governmental buildings.
 Much of this territory is sparsely inhabited and is home to wide open, scenic vistas.
 While it does not pass through any large cities or towns, it does pass through Window Rock, seat of government for the Navajo Nation, as well as near Old Oraibi, which is generally considered the oldest continuously inhabited settlement in North America.

 Driving SR 264 between Tuba City and Steamboat involves six time zone changes in less than 100 miles (160 km) during daylight saving time.